emdgroup/foundry-dev-tools/docs/installation.md

 The python package [PySpark](https://pypi.org/project/pyspark/) is an optional dependency of Foundry DevTools.
 It is required to run `transforms` and the `CachedFoundryClient`, the PySpark version needs to be at least 3.0.

-If you install `foundry-dev-tools[tranforms]`using `bash`, run the following command to install pyspark as well:
+If you install `foundry-dev-tools[tranforms]`using `bash`, run the following command to install pyspark as well

 ```bash
 pip install foundry-dev-tools[transforms]